Spillover (economics): Externalities spillover effect

+Negative spillover is the opposite of positive spillover, meaning unwanted social, political, and economic impacts.
+An example is pollution caused by industrial plants, releasing smoke, carbon dioxide gas, oil wastewater, and other harmful waste materials into the atmosphere.
+As we know, pollution leads to global warming, which affects all of us.
+Global warming causes the melting of ice, which leads to raising sea levels.
+Another example could be demand for commodities (such as palm oil or osy) in one country that cause deforestation in other countries.
+Negative spillovers impact both the participants and non-participants.

 Graphical representation

 Externalities in the supply and demand curve: Note the graph representing a negative externality below.
 To illustrate this concept the ‘marginal social cost’ (MSC) is used in comparison to the ‘marginal private cost’ (MPC).
 Marginal social cost is the line which includes all externalities including the social cost of pollution in addition to regular production costs.
 Alternatively, marginal private cost also considers the regular production costs used in a transaction.